Peter-Pan-001/Recommender-Systems-Specialization/01-Non-Personalized/README.md

 6. Mean rating difference by gender: First, recompute the mean rating for each movie separately for males and for females.
 And calculate the overall mean rating (across all ratings) for males and females.
 Submit the two movies that have the greatest differences (one where men are most above women, and one where women are most above men) along with the differences in average.
 Also submit the difference in overall rating averages (female average - male average).

-7.Next, compute the % of ratings 4+ separately for males and females.
+7. Next, compute the % of ratings 4+ separately for males and females.
 You'll be asked to submit two movies as above (largest difference in each direction).
 And again you'll indicate whether men or women are more likely to rate movies 4 stars or above.